The-AI-Alliance/.github/profile/README.md

 <!-- focus areas: start -->
 ## Focus Areas

+<a id="open-agent-lab-description" class="anchor"></a>

 ### The Open Agent Lab: Collaborate, Experiment, and Build Domain-specific AI Agents with Open Source

 The [Open Agent Lab](https://the-ai-alliance.github.io/open-agent-lab/) is a collaborative community, open source projects and domain-specific work groups that seek to make AI Agents successful in the real world through fast experimentation and distillation of learning into usable reference architectures and implementations, and build out of new tools to enable development and deployment.

-We are especially focused on domain-speciic challenges with work groups in:
+We are especially focused on domain-specific challenges with work groups in:

 **Industrial AI:** check out [SemiKong](https://github.com/aitomatic/semikong) a foundation model for semiconductor process agents.